theingale/theingale/README.md

 - 👋 Hi, I’m Saket Ingale
-- 👀 I’m interested in AI and Machine Learning.
+- 👀 I’m interested in AI, Machine Learning, Deep Learning.
-- I am an AI enthusiast, who believes in solving real world problems using Machine Learning tools to create a better World. 🌎
+- I am an AI enthusiast, who believes in solving real world problems by using data science techniques/tools on data to create a better World. 🌎
-- I enjoy exploring Machine Learning ocean by learning new things.
+- I enjoy exploring Machine Learning ocean by learning continuously. 🌊
-- I love to put my brain at work to solve problems. 🧠
+- I love to put my brain at work to solve data science problems. 🧠
 - 📫 You can reach me on email at saketvingale4@gmail.com and on twitter @the_ingale
 - Happy Coding...! 😊